yasz24/eau2/report/doc.md

 ```
 KVStore uses a C++ map utility to store a one-to-one association between Keys and Values locally.
 The KVStore also serves as an abstraction of data that may live on remote nodes elsewhere in the eau2 system.
 The network_ is where the majority of the all of the node delegation networking occurs.
 The put and get methods do what one might expect, creating a Key/Value association, and the retreival of such an association respectively.
 The getAndWait method is special in that it blocks the worker thread until the requested key exists in the kv store.
 While the local requests on any given node running the KVStore are processed by the worker thread, requests coming into the node from other remote nodes in the network are processed by a separate listener thread.
 Additionally any waitAndGet's, for which the key is not available in the local store, are queued up in the pendingGets array.
-These requests are resolved when the missing key's are put into the local_store, and are Reply is created with the Value serialized in the message payload.
+These requests are resolved when the missing key's are put into the local_store, and a Reply is created with the Value serialized in the message payload.
-The Local API provides a mutex locking/unlocking API, essential in ensuring thread safety of shared resources between the listener and worker threads.
+The Lock API provides a mutex locking/unlocking API, essential in ensuring thread safety of shared resources between the listener and worker threads.
 Furthermore, it also provides conditional variables that are used to ensure request fulfillment on the worker thread.

 ```